pluesia/Embedded_Thing/README.md

 * PWM for modulating the LED intensity
 * Generate frecuency extractor for ADC input
 * Showing results in the LED matrix
+* Use UART for configure the LED intensity

 # Grades
 ## Grade 3